-We are a group of women who meet fortnightly on Wednesdays in Pakefield Church Hall, beginning at 8 pm, unless otherwise stated, and our aims are:
+We are a group of women who meet on the fourth Thursday of the month in Pakefield Church Hall, beginning at 2.00pm, unless otherwise stated.

 * Promoting friendship, support and social activities for women in the local community

 All women are welcome (whether or not you are a wife !)

 PAKEFIELD WIVES’ GROUP